philipdev/stateflow/README.md

 <a name="module_stateflow..State#onFlowActive"></a>
 ### state.onFlowActive(objectOrName, event, listener)
-Listen for flow events while the flow is running an objectOrName, event, the listener will be registered only once.for the same set of arguments per state, even when called multiple times which is the typical use case.
+Listen to an event on the source (name or object) while the flow is running, removed when the flow exits.

 **Params**

-- objectOrName
+- objectOrName `object` | `string` - object: the source object to listen on, string: the source name retrieved by state.get(name)
-- event
+- event `string` - the event to listen on
-- listener
+- listener  - {string|function) string: send state completion event, function: event listener function.

 <a name="module_stateflow..State#cancelTimeout"></a>
 ### state.cancelTimeout()